Autism: The Movement Perspective

 In this Research Topic we bring movement to the forefront of autism research, diagnosis, and treatment.
 We gather researchers across disciplines with the unifying goal of recognizing movement and sensory disturbances as core symptoms of the disorder.
 We will present evidence that profound movement and sensory differences exist in ASD that can be characterized in a way that is conducive with new behavioral treatments, an advantage over observational inventories.
 We will show that movement patterns can be used to identify sub-types of autism and to design target treatments tailored to each individual.
 We will show that, when utilizing motor behavior in conjunction with cognitive tasks, we can unveil the best sensory capabilities of each child as well as their unique predispositions to learn.

-Many individuals on the spectrum are non-verbal.
-In the absence of language, movement research can open a door into sensorially-driven and gestural forms of communication.
+Many individuals on the spectrum have been perceived as "non-verbal" because they do not speak.
+Yet, they can communicate through other means.
+In the absence of spoken language, movement research can open a door into sensorially-driven and gestural forms of communication.
 Movement can be used to amplify and modulate the sensory signal and help connect individuals with themselves and with their physical and social surroundings.
 Movement can help us evoke in each child the will to leave “the autistic bubble” and explore the world.

 We seek to standardize our measurements and definitions of movement abnormalities in autism relative to cognitive and social capabilities both at the individual level and within a social group.
 We will argue that movement, its sensation and its perception, will play a fundamental role in objectively measuring and standardizing autism: Its diagnosis, its treatment, and the tracking of an individual’s changes over time.